• Home

 • Preheat the oven to 425 degrees Fahrenheit.

-• Cut up sweet potatoes into roughly ½ inch pieces.
+• Cut up sweet potatoes into small ½ inch pieces.
 Trim and cut green beans in half.

-• Pour the vegetables onto a sheet pan and roast in the oven for 20 minutes.
+• Pour the vegetables onto a sheet pan and spread them around evenly.
+Roast in the oven for 20 minutes.

 Nutrition